Fighting a cold can be tough, but homemade classic Matzo Ball Soup can make it easier.

 - While the matzo mixture chills, bring 6 cups of chicken broth to a boil.

-- Roll matzo meal mixture in to balls.
+- Roll matzo meal mixture into balls.
 The size is up to you.

-- Carefully drop balls in to boiling broth.
-Cover and turn heat down to simmer.
-Cook for 30-40 minutes.
+- Cover and turn heat down to simmer.